-Category Compiler-Fixed
+Compiler-Fixed

-Function Using POPM instruction on Status register may result in device hang up hang up.
+Using POPM instruction on Status register may result in device hang up

-DescriptionWhen an active interrupt service request is pending and the POPM instruction is used to set the Status Register (SR) and initiate entry into a low power mode, the device may
+When an active interrupt service request is pending and the POPM instruction is used to set the Status Register (SR) and initiate entry into a low power mode, the device may hang up.

-Workaround None.
+None.
 It is recommended not to use POPM instruction on the Status Register.